In 1968, baseball was a pitcher’s game.

 Game Score: 103

-It’s ironic that the longest pitching performance on this list is the only one that didn’t constitute a complete game.
-In fact, it didn’t even count as a win.
-In August of 1989, Jose DeLeon hurled one of the best pitching performances in MLB history, only for his team to lose 0-2 after 13 innings.
+Okay, I cheated here.
+This wasn’t technically a shutout, as DeLeon didn’t throw a complete game.
+In fact, he didn’t even record a win.
+In August of 1989, Jose DeLeon hurled one of the best pitching performances in MLB history only for his team to lose 0-2 after 13 innings.

-It was a tale of two sides for the Cardinals that day.
-DeLeon cruised through 11 innings in 109 pitches (compared to the opposing starter, Rick Mahler, who amassed 156 pitches over 10 innings of work).
-The Cardinals lineup, though, squandered each opportunity they got on offense.
+It was a tale of two sides of the ball for the Cardinals that day.
+DeLeon, for his part, cruised through 11 innings in 109 pitches (the opposing starter, Rick Mahler, totaled 156 pitches in one fewer inning of work).
+The Cardinals lineup, though, squandered every opportunity they got on offense.
 They went 0-6 with runners in scoring position while DeLeon was in the game, and 0-5 in such situations after he left.

 Two innings after DeLeon took a seat for Todd Worrell, the game was lost.
 Even still, DeLeon’s outing remains one to remember.